Project Lifecycle - Agile Framework

 Before we suggest improvements, let’s list the problems in

-Waterfall
+Waterfall first:

 - Lack of

-during the project’s execution; - Prioritizes the
+feedbackduring the project’s execution; - Prioritizes the

-; - Focus heavily on
+project over people; - Focus heavily on

-; - Very resistive to change;
+past experienceswithoutawareness of the current situation; - Very resistive to change;

 > Get In Gear: What is Agile?

-is a collection of tools
+Agile is a collection of tools commonly

-that allows one to manage a project in a
+named framework that allows one to manage a project in a

 way in which: